Senior Performing Choir

-The ACC’s Reserve Choir meets once per week on Saturday afternoons from 2pm to 4.30pm and provides advanced training and performance opportunities for boys and girls aged 9 – 16, depending on the musical ability and experience of the chorister.
-The Reserve Choir is made up of advanced training choir students, who are preparing for entry into The Australian Children’s Choir.
-Choristers in the Reserve Choir may be invited to observe rehearsals on a Thursday evening from 7pm to 9pm and sometimes perform at corporate events.
+The ACC’s Treble Choir (formerly Reserve Choir) meets once per week on Saturday afternoons from 2pm to 4.30pm and provides advanced training and performance opportunities for boys and girls aged 9 – 16, depending on the musical ability and experience of the chorister.
+The Treble Choir is made up of advanced training choir students, who are preparing for entry into The Australian Children’s Choir.
+Choristers in the Treble Choir may be invited to observe rehearsals on a Thursday evening from 7pm to 9pm and sometimes perform at corporate events.
 Music camps twice per year are enjoyed, where intensive rehearsal and individual auditioning takes place, and choristers are able to get to know their mentors in the Senior Choir.

 Melody and Harmony Choirs

 The ACC has two junior level choirs, and these choirs meet once per week on Saturday afternoons from 12noon to 1.30pm, and generally involve girls and boys aged between 6 – 12 years.
 Whilst the groups rehearse and develop independently with their own tutor and accompanist, they do at times combine with other training ensembles or each other to give the children a “massed” choral experience, and also allow the children to make friends and develop socially with other children outside their own choir group.